 4. Instructor Support

-As an instructor, you need to choose the platform that will provide you with all the resources, guidance, and support to build, manage, and sell your courses successfully.
+As an instructor, you must choose the platform that will provide you with all the resources, guidance, and support to successfully build, manage, and sell your courses.

 Podia offers live chat and email support for instructors who need help along the way.
 The customer support team is highly responsive, and whether you are on the free trial or one of the premium plans and other paid plans, you’ll be able to get answers to your questions anytime.